bandprotocol/bandchain-docs/docs/develop/developer-tools/02-bandchain.js/04-example.md

 ## Get Feeds Data

-This example demonstrates how to query price feed data from Band Protocol's feeds module using a read-only client.
+This example demonstrates how to query price feed data from BandChain feeds module using a read-only client.
 No wallet or transaction fees are required for queries.

 ```js
 const getFeedPrices = async () => {